 Information seeking supports sales success because it redirects the conversation.
 The customer did the research and already has the specs on hand and prices in mind.
 They think they are in control.
 When you start asking questions—meaningful, probing questions they weren’t expecting—the information you elicit gets them thinking and rethinking, perhaps about potentialities they overlooked.
 You’re showing them that you have a whole level of understanding they hadn’t imagined, giving you instant credibility.
 Now they’re more receptive to the message you intended to convey all along.

 Information seeking doesn’t always manifest in the form of overt questions.
 It could be quiet observation, or it could be collecting seemingly irrelevant data that you process in the back of your mind.
 It could be simple environmental scanning.
 Salespeople who are open to such inputs are the ones who, once the clues coalesce in their minds, find the right button to push or notice hidden opportunities that turn a minor sale into a major one.

 Contrast that with the “old-school” sales approach, in which the sales representative already has his mind made up about what clients want and need and shuts down any chance of engagement.
 He might be friendly, persuasive, and resilient to setbacks, but his close-minded, inflexible approach leaves money on the table.

-Curiosity in sales isn’t a new thing, of course, but simply an attribute that hasn’t always been considered in the applicant-selection process.
+Curiosity in sales isn’t a new thing, of course, but simply an attribute of sales effectiveness that hasn’t always been considered in the applicant-selection process.
 Recent performance data says it should be.
 So consider stirring in a little Sherlock Homes with your Glengarry Glen Ross.
 Or should we call it, perhaps, The Case of the Missing Leads?